RPW/LWR Students

 Writing and Rhetorical Practice

 This requirement is a co-requisite, meaning it does not necessarily require additional hours to complete.
-This is typically satisfied by taking ENG 350, our internship course.
+This is satisfied by taking ENG 350, our internship course.
 More information about ENG 350 can be found on the English Department Internship Program page.

 Additional Requirements